 Where Is This Program Launching?

 The program is being tested in Seattle.
-Next week, the program expands to several smaller markets.
-Here is the list of markets from Lyft:
+Here are the initial markets from Lyft:

 Huge Benefit For Lyft